danielfruth/simon-game/README.md

 - A sound to be played during either button press or sequence play.
 - A scoreboard displaying both current score, and all-time high score.
 - Additional font changes.
-- A native screnn to pop-up when user loses.
+- A native screen to pop-up when user loses.

 ## Technologies Used